autumoswitzerland/autumo-beetroot/README.md

 We suggest to keep your original generated HTML templates and model configuration, they serve as a fallback scenario when the user request a language that is not present!

-The model configuration 'columns.cfg' does the following for every entity:
+The model configuration `columns.cfg` does the following for every entity:

 - It defines what columns you see for every view (add, edit, view/single-record, index/list).